What Does a Movie Animal Trainer Do?

 Education, Training, & Certification

 - Training: Movie animal trainers may also gain practical experience from completing zoo animal internships, marine mammal internships, or other animal-related internships and training programs.
 Interning with an experienced trainer is also a great way to learn the ins and outs of the business, gaining valuable hands-on experience along the way.
-Ideally, the aspiring animal trainer should pursue a degree, complete several internships, and then go on to shadow an experienced professional in the business.
+Ideally, the aspiring animal trainer should pursue a degree, complete several internships, and then apprentice with an experienced professional in the business.

 Movie Animal Trainer Skills & Competencies

 In addition to knowledge and experience specific to animal behavior and training, there are several soft skills that can help movie animal trainers succeed in the business.